Airbnb Software Engineer Interview: The Full Process, Decoded

 Candidates who prep the Core Values round by mentally awarding themselves "I'm a great host."

 1. Winging the Core Values round.
-The interviewers are skilled and the stories they want to hear are specific.
 Generic answers about teamwork don't land.
-You need real stories with real stakes and real outcomes.
+Real stories with real stakes and real outcomes.

 2. Writing pseudocode instead of working code.
-Airbnb interviewers will tell you this explicitly.
-They want real code, with real syntax.
+Airbnb interviewers will say so explicitly.
 "I'd loop over the array and check each element" is not code.

-5. Underestimating how long team matching takes.
-Accepting an offer without understanding this process leads to frustration.
-It's normal.
-It's not a bad sign.
+5. Underestimating team matching.
+It's normal, not a bad sign.
 Ask about it early.

 Further Reading